This week in AIElena Daehnhardt |

 3. Alibaba’s GSPO Algorithm Powers Qwen3

 Alibaba introduced Group Sequence Policy Optimisation (GSPO), a reinforcement learning algorithm that addresses stability issues during scaling.
-It serves as the core technology behind their Qwen3 models, providing improved training dynamics compared to existing methods like GRPO.
+GSPO serves as the core technology behind their Qwen3 models, providing improved training dynamics compared to existing methods like GRPO.

 5. Google’s Genie 3 Creates Virtual Worlds